Academic library: Modern academic libraries

 Academic libraries have transformed in the 21st century to focus less on physical collection development, information access, and digital resources.
 Today's academic libraries typically provide access to subscription-based online resources, including research databases and ebook collections, in addition to physical books and journals.
 Academic libraries also offer space for students to work and study, in groups or individually, on "silent floors" and reference and research help services, sometimes including virtual reference services.
 Some academic libraries lend out technology such as video cameras, iPads, and calculators.
 Many academic libraries have remodeled to reflect this changing focus as learning commons.
 Academic libraries and learning commons often house tutoring, writing centers, and other academic services.

 A major focus of modern academic libraries is information literacy instruction, with most American academic libraries employing a person or department of people dedicated primarily to instruction.
 Many academic institutions offer faculty status to librarians, and librarians are often expected to publish research in their field.
 Academic librarian positions in the United States usually require an MLIS degree from an ALA-accredited institution.

-The Association of College and Research Libraries is the largest academic library organization in the United States.
+Academic libraries are increasingly responsible for advancing open science practices.
+Libraries support open access publishing through institutional repositories, transformative agreements, and assistance with article processing charges.
+Many provide research data management services, including guidance on data sharing, metadata standards, and compliance with funder mandates.
+Libraries are also expanding into areas such as open educational resources (OER) and citizen science engagement.
+This broadening role positions academic libraries as key facilitators in the transition toward more collaborative, inclusive, and sustainable models of scholarship.